 Group class is one of the pillars of the Suzuki approach.
 Group is an unparalleled opportunity for students to share their music with their peers, play musical games, play as an ensemble, and last, but certainly not least, get an extra day a week with a teacher!

 Group size is typically between three and ten students and while the classes are separated by experience, each class is still essentially a multi-level class as every student learns at their own pace.
 If your child is the most advanced in the class, they will have the opportunity to play consistently throughout the class, if you child is the least advanced, they will have the opportunity to listen and gain knowledge and inspiration about what is coming up next for them on their instrument.
 No matter where you child is on the spectrum, group class is invaluable and we highly encourage all our families to make attendance a priority.

 Book 1 and above = 45 minutes

-Recitals are held in the Fall and Winter at our school on 72 Street.
-In addition, we have larger Spring Recitals in May at which all students perform.
+Recitals are held twice a year at our school performance space.
 Recitals are formal performance opportunities for all students to perform a solo piece for friends, family, and the Silver Music community.